finc/vufind/bsz-grouping/README.md

 ~~~

 ### HTML / Templates
-Put the following hTML snippet where you want the checkbox
+Put the following HTML snippet where you want the checkbox
 the enable / disable grouping, for example in`search/results.phtml`

 ~~~php